Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 - Manorial rights

 A large part of our work involves helping estate owners and managers maximise opportunities whilst preserving the all-important fabric of the estate.
 We give commercial advice based on experience and understanding, always keeping a keen eye on the family aspect of any transactions.

 Working closely with you, we aim to identify key objectives and aspirations within the rural estate and devise a structured plan to achieve them.
-As a firm we are able to call upon our many in-house specialists whose expertise in a wide variety of fields can accommodate all manner of potential situations and who work in collaborative format to achieve the best results.
+As a firm, we are able to call upon our many in-house specialists whose expertise in a wide variety of fields can accommodate all manner of potential situations and who work in a collaborative format to achieve the best results.

 We leave the regularity of contact to you.
-For the larger landed estates and trusts, with the exception of day to day transactional needs, we are commonly involved in full review meetings once or twice a year, often to tie in with their AGM.
+For the larger landed estates and trusts, with the exception of day-to-day transactional needs, we are commonly involved in full review meetings once or twice a year, often to tie in with their AGM.

 Alternatively, some clients will contact us only when they need answers to specialist questions, whilst others might be in touch on a daily basis.
 Below is an overview of the levels of advice we can offer.

 A full level of care under which we will handle the legal aspects of your affairs in their entirety, no matter how complicated, mundane or unexpected.
 This, of course, includes both personal and commercial matters relating to the business side of the estate, ensuring tax and succession planning are taken into account throughout.

 We accept that many landed estates have long-established relationships with, traditionally, London law firms.
 Whilst we respect those relationships, we do have a number of clients who are happy for us to work alongside those firms, delivering aspects of their legal requirements, such as property or specialist agricultural transactions, in a more cost-effective manner.